Mostafa-Ragab/RoboFriendsApp/README.md

 The main goal of this project is create a simple app that contains each robot with the description and the user can search for each one on the search bar.

+This is the Robofriends React app that has been updated to include Redux, in addition to other performance optimizations.

 Built With
 HTML
 CSS